San Diego City Guide

 Local picks

-Beyond the world-famous zoo and the sparkling beaches of Coronado, San Diego hides treasures that embody the city's eclectic spirit.
-For a deep dive into local culture and history, head to Barrio Logan to explore Chicano Park.
-This National Historic Landmark beneath the San Diego-Coronado Bridge houses the world's largest collection of Chicano murals, reflecting the area's vibrant activism and artistry.
+San Diego is much more than its world-famous zoo and glittering beaches.
+To experience the city like a resident, head to Barrio Logan to visit Chicano Park.
+This National Historic Landmark beneath the San Diego-Coronado Bridge houses the largest collection of Chicano murals in the world, representing a powerful display of community identity and history.

 ☀️